ciotto/css-html-js-minify/README.md

 no-dependencies Unicode-ready Python3-ready Minifier for the Web.

 positional arguments:
-  fullpath              Full path to local CSS file or folder with CSS.
+  fullpath              Full path to local file or folder.

 optional arguments:
   -h, --help            show this help message and exit